daronphang/programming-resources/networking/protocols/DHCP.md

 All hosts in the subnet receive the Offer message.
 However, the original Discover message lists a number called the client ID, which includes the host’s MAC address, that identifies the original host.

 <img src="../assets/DHCP.png">

+## DHCP and NAT in router

+DHCP and NAT can both be used at the time.
+DHCP is strictly concerned with IP address assignment (can also be used for private IP addresses) and the communication of things such as DNS, default gateway,etc. Using DHCP, it reduces client configuration tasks and you have a centralized management.

+The router provides private IP addresses to all of your host in the network via DHCP.
+When one of this hosts want to send packets to the internet, this same router will translate the private IP address (previously assigned via DHCP) into a public address using NAT.